Home

 The Original Haven Brothers Diner – Providence, Rhode Island

-The diner is a restaurant considered quintessentially American.
+Diners and drive-ins are considered quintessentially American.
 Diners were a concept that dated back to the late 1800s when entrepreneur Walter Scott sold food out of his horse-pulled wagon.
-Known as lunch cars, they became popularized in the early to mid-20th century, and at one point, there were around 6,000 diners in New Jersey alone.
+Known as lunch cars, they became popularized in the early to mid-20th century, and at one point, there were around 600 diners in New Jersey alone.
 According to one report, there are slightly more than 7,000 breakfast restaurants and diners in the country.

-While diners reached their peak in the 1950s, they still hold something special that people can't get enough of.
+While diners and rive-ins reached their peak in the 1950s, they still hold something special that people can't get enough of.
 Perhaps it's the jukebox on almost every table or the chrome-plated exteriors, and vibrant interiors.
 Or maybe it's the classic American fare served, like hamburgers and milkshakes.
-Whatever it is, these diners are worth a visit.
+Whatever it is, these spots are worth a visit.

-To compile a list of the oldest diners in the U.S. that are still open, 24/7 Tempo consulted food, travel, and news publications including Love Food.
-Next, we selected diners that feature some of the oldest diner elements and still serve as iconic locations around the U.S. After that, we relied on sites like Times Square NYC and the Michelin Guide to confirm aspects of each diner's history, food offerings, and other features.
-(For other ancient eateries, discover the oldest restaurants in America.)
+To compile a list of the oldest diners/drive-ins in the U.S. that are still open, 24/7 Tempo consulted food, travel, and news publications including Love Food.
+Next, we selected diners that feature some of the oldest diner elements and still serve as iconic locations around the U.S. After that, we relied on sites like Times Square NYC to confirm aspects of each diner's history, food offerings, and other features.

 To top